jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 1. Derived class destructor
 2. Base class destructor

-When calling destructors in an order that the static linkage policy (manipulated on the part of the developer) would work.
+Destructors are called as expected when static linkage is in place.
+When dynamic linkage is applied (i.e. virtual functions are defined), then problems may arise.

 It becomes an issue when using pointers to handle base and derived class instances.
-Pointers can be re-assigned to some other direct or indirect class and therefore require a different destructor to free up the heap.
+Pointers can be re-assigned to some other direct or indirect base class and therefore require a different destructor to free up the heap.
 Without any change the class definitions, the compiler only really knows about the base class destructor since this is common to the family of classes.
 That is, calling `delete` will only invoke the base class destructor.
 In many cases, this is a problem because it leaves the derived instance parts dangling in the heap.